 They have beyond human intelligence levels.
 Their suits have a chameleon power that allows them to turn nearly invisible, showing only a faint outline.
-These suit are the holding place for all their weapons as well as the bomb and survival gear kits.
-They are unsurpassed as hunters and evidence suggest they hunt many kinds of giant alien monsters and possibly hunted even the dinosaurs.
+These suits are the holding place for all their weapons as well as the bomb and survival gear kits.
+They are unsurpassed as hunters and evidence suggests they hunt many kinds of giant alien monsters and possibly hunted even the dinosaurs.

 As far as speed goes, they possess incredibly bullet-dodging capabilities.
 But as stated in Predator: Cold War, they have to see their prey shooting at them.
 If someone flanked a Yautja's side, and the Yautja didn't know; it will get hit.
-However, this contradicts with another technical bullet-dodging feat of a soldier armed with a sniper who aimed perfectly at a Yautja, but only its reflexes were just too incredible that he thought it would dodge the bullets anyway, despite the Yautja was unaware of his presence.
-Nevertheless, they possess multiple feats of dodging and evading barrages of military grade and futuristic gunfire from close to point blank range with ease!
-Durability, the Yautja have shown to be semi resistant to bullets in the films.
-In Predator 2 the City Hunter was shot 7 times in the chest with a shot gun.
-It lived, and continued to fight.
-But later had to preform medical attention on itself.
+However, this contradicts another technical bullet-dodging feat of a soldier armed with a sniper who aimed perfectly at a Yautja, but only its reflexes were just too incredible that he thought it would dodge the bullets anyway, despite the Yautja was unaware of his presence.
+Nevertheless, they possess multiple feats of dodging and evading barrages of military-grade and futuristic gunfire from close to the point-blank range with ease!
+Durability, the Yautja has been shown to be semi-resistant to bullets in the films.
+In Predator 2 the City Hunter was shot 7 times in the chest with a shotgun.
+It lived and continued to fight.
+But later had to perform medical attention on itself.
 While in various comics and novels they've shown similar and even more impressive feats.
-Such as taking 3-4 hellfire missiles with very minor injuries (cuts and blood wounds) and live through a beating from an Xenomorph Queen.
+Such as taking 3-4 hellfire missiles with very minor injuries (cuts and blood wounds) and living through a beating from a Xenomorph Queen.

-The basic Predator, young and inexperienced.
-They are sent on a hunting party, usually in packs of three.
+The basic Predator is young and inexperienced.
+They are sent to a hunting party, usually in packs of three.
 Much like AVP or Aliens vs. Predator 3 (game).
 They hunt down Hard Meat which is slang the Yautjas use for Xenomorphs.
-As Broken Tusk has stated in Prey, they can be reckless resulting in their deaths, but the ones that focus will live on to hunt.
+As Broken Tusk has stated in Prey, they can be recklessly resulting in their deaths, but the ones that focus will live on to hunt.

-The next rank up.
-This is when the Yautja have successfully killed a xeno and mark themselves with the warrior symbol.
+The next rank is up.
+This is when the Yautja successfully killed a Xeno and marked themselves with the warrior symbol.
 This is a right of passage to the Yautja.
-At that point the Yautja will hunt other prey across the galaxy.
+At that point, the Yautja will hunt other prey across the galaxy.

 - Written by: Michael Jan Friedman & Robert Greenberger